dartmouth-cs52/dartmouth-cs52.github.io/assignments/project/feature-spec.md

 ### Step 2: Make Prettier

+#### Figma

-Once you are ready to make it prettier just go straight into a tool like [Figma](https://www.figma.com/) (free for students) or Sketch (I recommend Figma though).
-[Invisionapp](https://www.invisionapp.com/) is a nice way to put your designs together.
+Once you are ready to make it prettier just go straight to[Figma](https://www.figma.com/).
+You'll need to [verify your student account status](https://www.figma.com/student/apply) to verify your .edu email.

-There are many good design resources out there.
-Here's [one](http://cdn.ustwo.com/PPP/PP3.pdf) about pixel perfect design.

-[Here's an beautiful example](https://projects.invisionapp.com/share/HABOKZQRZ#/) of an invision walkthough for a smaller scope 2 week project from CS52 and [a tutorial for figma](http://cs52.me/workshops/design).
+ðŸš€ Create a new [Team Project in Figma under the CS52 Org](https://www.figma.com/files/team/695309768358025992/CS52).
+You should have all received an invite at the beginning of term to your @dartmouth.edu emails.

+There's a short [tutorial for figma](http://cs52.me/workshops/design) available as well.

 ## Site Map / Flow Diagram